-International education is an \$8 billion industry in Canada that is growing at an 8% compound annual growth rate.
-The industry created 86,570 jobs and generated \$455 million in government tax revenues according to the Citizenship and Immigration Canada's statistics in 2011.
+International education is an \$8 billion industry in Canada that is growing at an 8% compounded annual growth rate.
+The industry created 86,570 jobs and generated \$455 million in government tax revenues in 2011 according to statistics published by Citizenship and Immigration Canada.
 The Canadian government is ramping up to become one of the top 5 largest destination countries in the world for foreign students behind the US and the UK.
-According to a Federal government news release, the quota of international students allowed admission into Canada is expected to climb 88% in 10 years, from 240,000 in 2012 to 450,000 by 2022.
+According to a Federal government news release, the quota of international students allowed admission into Canada is expected to climb 80% in 8 years, from 250,000 in 2014 to 450,000 by 2022.
 Out of this large market, Metro Vancouver is expected to continue to have one of the largest market shares in Canada.

-With the mandate of educating domestic students via Sprott Shaw College and Acsenda School of Management, while recruiting foreign students to study at its North American campuses and partner schools, and providing them with enhanced learning experience and employment opportunities, the Company is greatly advantaged by the industry's high growth rate and its favourable government policies.
+With the mandate of educating domestic students via Sprott Shaw College and Acsenda School of Management, while recruiting foreign students to study at its North American campuses and partner schools, and providing them with an enhanced learning experience and employment opportunities, the Company is greatly advantaged by the industry's high growth rate and favourable government policies.
 The Company has the infrastructure and experience to capitalize on emerging market growth with minimal emerging market risk.

-The Company's strong presence in China allows it to tap into this market to recruit foreign students to North America.
+The Company's long term presence in the global education markets allows it to tap into this market to recruit foreign students to North America.
 According to the latest statistics from China's Ministry of Education, there were 1.27 million Chinese students studying abroad as at the end of 2010, with 285,000 beginning their studies abroad each year.
 The high growth in demand from students in the emerging markets to study in countries like Canada, and the Canadian government's support in attracting more foreign students, present the Company with perfect opportunities to use its infrastructure to bridge this gap.

-In addition to the fast growing education demand from international students, student housing for international students is an estimated \$1.12 billion market in Vancouver.
-The Company is developing and providing serviced apartments and hotels throughout Metro Vancouver to domestic and international students, and expects this education real estate business to significant enhance our operations and profitability.
+In addition to the fast growing education demand from international students, student housing for international students is an estimated \$1.12 billion market in British Columbia.
+The Company is developing and providing serviced apartments and hotels throughout Metro Vancouver to domestic and international students, and expects this education real estate business to significantly enhance our operations and profitability.